-The difference in interchange fees between the two payment methods is due to the Dodd-Frank Financial Reform Act and the Durbin Amendment, which were signed into law back in 2010.
-The act put caps on the fees banks are allowed to charge on debit transactions, and left credit card ones unrestricted.
+The difference in interchange fees between the two payment methods is due to the Dodd-Frank Wall Street Reform and Consumer Protection Act and the Durbin Amendment, which were signed into law back in 2010.
+The act put caps on the fees banks are allowed to charge on debit transactions, and kept credit card transactions unrestricted.

+- Security.
 The chief benefit debit cards have over credit cards is security.
-Individuals who wish to pay for a transaction in-person, are usually required to enter their PIN number.
+Individuals who wish to pay for a transaction in person, are usually required to enter their PIN code.
 By contrast, credit cards usually require just a signature.
 Someone who steals your wallet can easily forge a signature, especially because most store clerks do not check it against the signature on the back of the card.
 A PIN, on the other hand, is significantly harder to guess.
 Note that this doesn't apply to online transactions.
 In most cases, it's just as easy for a fraudster to use your debit card online as he would a credit card.

-Debit cards can only be obtained if you first open a checking account with a bank – a restriction not present on most credit cards.
+- Checking account required.
+Debit cards can only be obtained if you first open a checking account with a bank — a restriction not present on most credit cards.
 This can be problematic for some, since deposit accounts can come loaded with fees.
 The average checking account fee comes out to roughly $110 per year.
-There are many no-fee credit cards users can sign-up for.
+There are many no-fee credit cards users can sign up for.

-Credit cards can provide consumers with three valuable benefits: rewards, financing, and credit.
-None of these features are present on debit cards.
+Credit cards can provide consumers with three valuable benefits: rewards, financing and building credit.
+These features are typically not offered on most debit cards.

 - Rewards.
 Most of the top-tier credit cards provide cardholders with points, miles or cash back.
 These rewards increase the value consumers get out of the purchases they make.
-For example, if one was to purchase $1,000 worth of things using a debit card, they would get what they paid for.
-If that same transaction is made with a 2% cash back card, the cardholder would get $20 on top of what they purchased.
-While it may seem insignificant in this one example, using rewards credit cards makes a significant difference in the long-run.
+For example, if you were to purchase $1,000 worth of things using a debit card, you would earn no rewards.
+If that same transaction is made with a 2% cashback card, you would get $20 on top of what you purchased.
+While it may seem insignificant in this one example, using rewards credit cards makes a significant difference in the long run.
 Debit cards used to have reward programs as well.
 However, following the Durbin Amendment, most of these programs went away.

 - Financing.
 Unlike debit cards, credit cards allow you to make purchases and pay them off over time.
 This benefit comes at a significant cost: interest.
 While you gain the power to buy things you can’t currently afford, the bank will charge you fees for the service.
 Anyone who pays off their entire balance each month will avoid interest charges.
-Another way to get around paying interest is to sign-up for zero percent interest credit cards.
+Another way to get around paying interest is to sign up for 0% interest credit cards.
 These cards waive the APR for some promotional length of time.

 - Credit history.
 Opening up a credit card account will help you establish credit history.
 You don’t need to carry a balance on your account to reap the benefits.
 However, you need to make sure all your monthly payments are on time.
 Mismanaging a credit card account can very well ruin your credit score.

-Mastercard and select VISA credit cards also come with price protection.
-If an eligible item you bought goes on sale within 60 to 90 days of your purchase, the credit card company will refund you the difference.
+Some credit cards also come with price protection, though it's less common.
+If an eligible item you bought goes on sale within 30 to 120 days of your purchase, the credit card company will refund you the difference.